B1g0ng/Savs-Common-Economy/README.md

 *   **Bank Notes**: Withdraw physical currency as vanilla paper items that can be traded or redeemed.
 *   **Sell System**: Configurable system to allow players to check item values and sell them (optional, disabled by default).
 *   **Chest Shops**: Player-owned shops using chests and signs with dynamic stock detection (optional, enabled by default).
+*   **Transaction Logging**: Comprehensive logging of all economy transactions with a searchable in-game command.

 ## Commands